Pakistan–United States relations: Military dictatorship (1977–1988)

-Initially, Carter offered Pakistan $325 million in aid over three years; Zia rejected this as "peanuts."
+Initially, Carter offered Pakistan $325 million in aid over three years; Zia rejected this as "peanuts".
 Carter also signed the finding in 1980 that allowed less than $50 million a year to go to the Mujahideen.
 All attempts were rebuffed, Zia shrewdly played his cards knowing that Carter was on his way out and he may get a better deal from the incoming Reagan.
 After Ronald Reagan came to office, defeating Carter for the US presidency in 1980, all this changed, due to President Reagan's new priorities and the unlikely and remarkably effective effort by Congressman Charles Wilson (D-TX), aided by Joanne Herring, and CIA Afghan Desk Chief Gust Avrakotos to increase the funding for Operation Cyclone.
 Aid to the Afghan resistance, and to Pakistan, increased substantially, finally reaching $1 billion.
-The United States, faced with a rival superpower looking as if it were to create another Communist bloc, now engaged Zia in fighting a US-aided war by proxy in Afghanistan against the Soviets.
+The United States, faced with a rival superpower looking as if it were to create another Communist bloc, now engaged Zia in fighting a US-supported war by proxy in Afghanistan against the Soviets.

 The Reagan administration and Reagan himself supported Pakistan's military regime, American officials visited the country on a routine basis.
 The U.S. political influence in Pakistan effectively curbed down the liberals, socialists, communists, and democracy advocates in the country in 1983, instead advising Zia to hold the non-partisans elections in 1985.
 General Akhtar Abdur Rahman of ISI and William Casey of CIA worked together in harmony, and in an atmosphere of mutual trust.
 Reagan sold Pakistan $3.2 billion worth of attack helicopters, self-propelled howitzers, armoured personnel carriers, 40 F-16 Fighting Falcon warplanes, nuclear technology, naval warships, and intelligence equipment and training.

 Democratic governments (1988–1998)

-After the restoration of democracy after the disastrous and mysterious death of Zia and U.S. Ambassador in an aviation crash, relations deteriorated quickly with upcoming Prime Minister s Benazir Bhutto and Nawaz Sharif.
+After the restoration of democracy after the disastrous and mysterious death of Zia and U.S. Ambassador in an aviation crash, relations deteriorated quickly with upcoming Prime Minister Benazir Bhutto and Nawaz Sharif.
 The United States took a tough stand on Pakistan's nuclear development, passing the Pressler amendment, while significantly improving the relations with India.
 Both Benazir and Nawaz Sharif also asked the United States to take steps to stop the Indian nuclear program, feeling that United States was not doing enough to address what Pakistan saw as an existential threat.
 Pakistan found itself in a state of extremely high insecurity as tensions mounted with India and Afghanistan's infighting continued.
 Pakistan's alliance with the U.S. was strained due to factors such as its support for the Taliban and public distancing of the Pakistani government from the U.S.